Hendra virus

-Hendra virus (HeV), scientific name Hendra henipavirus, is a bat-borne virus that is associated with a highly fatal infection in horses and humans.
-Numerous disease outbreaks in Australia among horses have been caused by Hendra virus.
-The Hendra virus belongs to the genus Henipavirus, which also contains the Nipah virus, which has also caused disease outbreaks.
+Hendra virus (Henipavirus hendraense) is a zoonotic virus found solely in Australia.
+First isolated in 1994, the virus has since been connected to numerous outbreaks of disease in domestic horses and seven human cases.
+Hendra virus belongs to the genus Henipavirus, which also contains the zoonotic Nipah virus.
+The reservoir species of Hendra virus are four species of bat within the genus Pteropus native to Australia.

 Pathology

-Flying foxes experimentally infected with the Hendra virus develop a viraemia and shed the virus in their urine, faeces and saliva for approximately one week.
+The Pteropus fruit-eating bats, commonly known as flying foxes, experimentally infected with the Hendra virus develop a viraemia and shed the virus in their urine, faeces and saliva for approximately one week.
 There is no other indication of an illness in them.
 Symptoms of Hendra virus infection of humans may be respiratory, including hemorrhage and edema of the lungs, or in some cases viral meningitis.
 In horses, infection usually causes one or more of pulmonary oedema, congestion and neurological signs.

 Ephrin B2 has been identified as the main receptor for the henipaviruses.

 Transmission

 Flying foxes have been identified as the reservoir host of Hendra virus.
 A seroprevalence of 47% is found in the flying foxes, suggesting an endemic infection of the bat population throughout Australia.
 Horses become infected with Hendra after exposure to bodily fluid from an infected flying fox.
-This often happens in the form of urine, feces, or masticated fruit covered in the flying fox's saliva when horses are allowed to graze below roosting sites.
-The seven human cases have all been infected only after contact with sick horses.
-As a result, veterinarians are particularly at risk for contracting the disease.
+This often happens in the form of urine, feces, or masticated fruit covered in the flying fox's saliva when horses graze below roosting sites.

 In 2021 a new variant of Hendra virus named "Hendra virus genotype 2" (HeV-g2) was identified in two flying fox species in Australia.
 It shares 84% sequence homology to other published Hendra virus genomes.
+This variant has been identified in at least two horses that showed signs of Hendra virus infection.